 Undergraduate candidates should prepare, from memory:

 - one aria / song of the Baroque period;

 The audition will include some sight singing, and may include a short aural skills test.

-Students applying to the Bachelor of Music (B. Mus.)must demonstrate an advanced level of technical proficiency and performance ability.
+Students applying to the Bachelor of Music (B. Mus.) or to the combined Bachelor of Music and Science (B. Mus./B. Sc.) must demonstrate an advanced level of technical proficiency and performance ability.

 For graduate candidates, a thirty (30) minute audition program performed from memory is required, which should include:

 - a selection from songs, mélodies, and/or lieder;

 *at least one of the three requested arias must have a significant recitative